TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 5/2 Corinthians 5.2.md

 ---

-For verily in this we groan, longing to be clothed upon with our habitation which is from heaven:
+For most certainly in this we groan, longing to be clothed with our habitation which is from heaven;